 Find it: Downtown Alden at the dog-leg on South East Torch Lake Drive (C-Hwy 593).

-But the best way to access Torch Lake is by boat.
-If you don’t have your own, rent your craft of choice—from pontoon to powerboat and everything in between—at Dewitt Marine at the mouth of the Clam River near Bellaire (6509 Crystal Springs Rd., Bellaire, 231.377.6611).
+The best way to access Torch Lake is by boat.
+If you don’t have your own, rent your craft of choice—from pontoons to powerboats and everything in between—at Dewitt Marine at the mouth of the Clam River near Bellaire (6509 Crystal Springs Rd., Bellaire, 231.377.6611).
 Stop by The Clam Shack, with easy dock access to gas up and stock your cooler for a day on the water.

 With an average depth of 200 feet, Torch Lake is a lake and brown trout paradise.
 You just might catch perch or Atlantic salmon, too.
 Set your downriggers and get ready to reel.
 Day or night charters are available through Torch Time Charters North (3842 Thierry Circle, Eastport, 231.590.1949)

 The charming resort towns of Alden, Bellaire, Eastport, Clam River and Torch, all located on Torch’s shores, come alive in the summer with eateries and boutiques.
-Check out Mammoth Distilling, a newly-opened craft distillery in Central Lake, popular Short’s Brewing Company in Bellaire, and Blue Water Bistro and Pizzeria near Alden.
+Check out Mammoth Distilling, a newer craft distillery in Central Lake, popular Short’s Brewing Company in Bellaire, and Blue Water Bistro and Pizzeria near Alden.

 Just 17 miles northeast of Traverse City, Torch Lake is easily accessible to Cherry Capital Airport in Traverse City.